UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 After installing the filter, run the water for 5-10 minutes to flush out carbon dust and check all connections for leaks with a dry tissue.

-You might be eager to taste your new water, but patience is key here.
-The carbon filters inside the unit often contain loose carbon dust from the manufacturing process.
-If you drink immediately, the water might look cloudy or contain harmless black specks.
-To clear this out, turn your cold water supply valve back on slowly.
-You will hear water rushing into the system.
+You might be eager to taste your new water, but patience is absolutely necessary at this stage.
+The carbon block filters inside the unit often contain loose carbon fines and dust leftover from the manufacturing process.
+If you drink immediately, the water might look cloudy, gray, or contain harmless black specks.

 A person writes the installation date on a water filter cartridge under a kitchen sink.